pagnotta/domparser_in_webworker/README.md

   }, false);
 ```

-I ignore the fact that this code would not run in a webworker because it contains a `require()`.
+I ignore the fact that this code would not run in a browser/webworker because it contains a `require()`.
 Browserify will transform it later to code that runs in the webworker.

 ### Setup and run browserify